 Rosalyn Sia Baker-Barnes

-On a statewide level, she serves on The Florida Bar Board of Governors, representing the Fifteenth Judicial Circuit.
-The Board is responsible for formulating and adopting matters of policy that govern the 106,000 members of the Florida Bar.
+On a statewide level, Ms. Baker-Barnes serves on The Florida Bar Board of Governors, representing the Fifteenth Judicial Circuit.
+The Board is responsible for formulating and adopting matters of policy that govern the over 100,000 members of the Florida Bar.
 She previously served a four-year term on the Florida Bar’s Leadership Academy Committee, helping to mentor and develop young leaders in the legal community.
 She is a former member of the Board of Directors of the Florida Justice Association, where she worked her way up through the Young Lawyer’s Section, serving as its Chair in 2008, and previously served as on the Board of Directors of the Florida State University College of Law Alumni Association, where she continues to serve as a mentor and resource to current and prospective law students.

 In addition to her legal involvement, she is a past Chair of the Board of Directors of the Inlet Grove Community High School, Inc.; a Past President of the West Palm Beach Chapter of The Links, Incorporated; and a past Chairperson of the Southern Area Links Ethics & Standards Committee.
 She is a fellow of the organization’s prestigious Scott-Hawkins Leadership Institute, designed to enhance leadership skills at every level.
 She is also a member of the West Palm Beach Chapter of Alpha Kappa Alpha Sorority, Inc., and Executive Women of the Palm Beaches.
-In recognition of her legal and community service, was recognized by Business Leader Media as a “2011 South Florida Woman Extraordinaire.”

 Mrs. Baker-Barnes earned her law degree from the Florida State University College of Law, where she was awarded the prestigious Virgil Hawkins Fellowship for academic achievement.
 At the College of Law, she was a member of the Final Four Moot Court Team, and argued before the Justices of the Florida Supreme Court sitting en banc.
 In recognition of her excellence in advocacy, she was inducted into the Order of the Barristers.
 She also earned her undergraduate degree in Communication from Florida State University.
 She resides in West Palm Beach with her husband and three children.